Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Comparative study of the SRP and DMP symmetries

 \subsection{Flavor state vs. energy eigenstate in SRP and DMP}

-Since the SRP theory is reviewed to a reasonable depth in ref.~\cite{Minakata:2022yvs}, we just start to formulate the SF method~\cite{Minakata:2021dqh,Minakata:2021goi,Minakata:2022yvs,Minakata:2022zua}.
+Since the SRP (solar-resonance perturbation) theory is reviewed to a reasonable depth and its SF formulation is set up in ref.~\cite{Minakata:2022yvs}, we just start by recollecting the relevant formulas.
 We utilize the $V$ matrix formalism~\cite{Minakata:1998bf} to express the flavor state by the mass eigenstate as $\nu_{\alpha} = V_{\alpha, i} \check{\nu}_{i}$, where $\alpha$ runs over $e, \mu, \tau$, and $i=1,2,3$.
-Using the result of explicit computation done in ref.~\cite{Minakata:2022yvs}, the flavor state can be written to first order in the SRP theory by using the $V$ matrix and the mass eigenstate as
+Using the result of explicit computation done in ref.~\cite{Minakata:2022yvs}, the flavor state can be written to first order in the SRP theory by using the $V$ matrix and the mass eigenstate, in the SOL convention, as

 where $\mathcal{W}_{ \text{SRP} }^{(1)} ( \theta_{13}, \varphi, \delta; \lambda_{1}, \lambda_{2} )$ is defined by